 A Selection of September Day Excursions

-With a Cathedral City, a Spa town, the Harrogate district provides the perfect location for a day excursion
+With a Cathedral City, a Spa town, historic marketing towns, a World Heritage Site and an area of Outstanding Natural Beauty all within a few short miles of each other, the Harrogate district provides the perfect location for a day excursion.

 The Harrogate Flower Shows are widely regarded as the UK's biggest and most prestigious independent gardening events.